kdakn/SceneRenderingWithRayTracing/README.md

 obtain “Reflections”.
 It is the technique that simulates the reflection of light on surfaces to create more realistic images.
 To explain in detail, recursive ray tracing is a rendering technique used for computing specular reflections, for example, those seen in mirrors or glossy surfaces.
 Also, this technique is crucial for simulating dielectric materials (diamonds, glass, etc.).
 When light travels from one medium to another with a different refractive index, a portion of it is transmitted.
-The hemisphere reflects the entire scene, it seems more realistic and visually appealing element to the rendering.
+The hemisphere (see on figure 7) reflects the entire scene, it seems more realistic and visually appealing element to the rendering.
 My code, starts with a depth check, ensuring that the recursive process doesn't continue indefinitely.
 If the depth is greater than zero, the reflection calculations proceed.
 A reflected ray which showed 𝐷reflect is generated from the current intersection point.
 The